Restraining Order Lawyer in Orange County, CA, Protecting Our Clients and Their Rights

 California takes harassment and domestic violence very seriously.
 This is why victims can file restraining orders with minimal hurdles.
 If you’re concerned about your safety due to the actions of another individual, you may be able to become a protected person under the law.
 Unfortunately, the ease with which restraining orders can be received also creates an opportunity for false accusations.
 If you’re in either of these situations, seeking legal help before filing or prior to a court hearing is advisable.
 Whether you’re filing for a domestic violence or civil harassment restraining order, you need to make sure your case is ready prior to it going before a judge.

 At the Law Office of Patrick O’Kennedy, we understand just how difficult these situations can be.
 If you’re seeking a temporary or permanent restraining order—or if you’re subject to a court order based on false information—waiting can only hurt your case.
 And in some instances, such procrastination can put you at risk of undue harm or even result in you losing child custody and other rights.
-Contact us today by calling (714) 919-1855 to schedule a free consultation.
+Contact us today by calling (714) 919-1855 to schedule a consultation.
 If you need a restraining order in Orange County, CA, an experienced family law attorney can help you better understand your rights, obligations, and options moving forward.